- Gas and Water

 On-Grounds housing already includes high-speed Internet connections, and many of the apartments close to the Law School offer high-speed connections also (check with the landlord).

-Ting has recently begun providing high-speed fiber internet in Charlottesville as well.
+Ting has begun providing high-speed fiber internet in Charlottesville as well.
 Frontier Communications is another Internet service provider.